alephium/build-smart-contracts-in-ralph/docs/index.md

 - `callerAddress!()` - Returns caller's address.
 When called from a `TxScript` or a contract function directly called from `TxScript`, it returns the address of the transaction caller.
 When called from a function invoked from another contract function, it returns the address of that contract.
 - `callerContractId!()` - Returns caller's contract ID.
 This function can only be used when the caller is a contract.
 If called from a `TxScript` it will fail the transaction with the `NoCaller` error.
 - `externalCallerAddress!()` - Behaves like `callerAddress!()`, except when invoked from a contract function called by another function within the same contract.
 In such cases, it returns the address of the first external caller in the call stack, skipping all internal calls from the current contract.
-- `externalCallerContractId!()` - Returns the contract id of the first external caller in the call stack, skipping all intermediate calls originating from the current contract.
+- `externalCallerContractId!()` - Returns the contract ID of the first external caller in the call stack, skipping all intermediate calls originating from the current contract.

 ```rust
 Contract CheckExternal(owner: Address, mut value: U256) {